stefanienguyn/pho-around/README.md

 ## Running locally

 Two dev servers, two terminals.
-You'll need a Google Cloud project with the Maps JavaScript, Geocoding, Routes and Places APIs enabled, and two API keys (see the `.env.example` files — a browser key locked by referrer + API restrictions, and a server key kept server-side).
+You'll need a Google Cloud project with the Maps JavaScript, Geocoding, Routes and Places APIs enabled, and two Maps keys (see the `.env.example` files — a browser key locked by referrer + API restrictions, and a server key kept server-side).

+The "just say what you want" box additionally needs a **Gemini API key** from [AI Studio](https://aistudio.google.com/apikey), set as `GEMINI_API_KEY`.
+Without it that one feature returns a clean 503 and everything else works unchanged.
+Create it in a project with **no billing account attached** — a key in a billing-enabled project can land on the paid tier and bill per token, where a free-tier key simply stops at its daily allowance.

 ```bash
 # backend — http://127.0.0.1:8000